 At any stage, believers may stop progressing, become inactive, or leave.
 The model explores the difficulty of maintaining a balanced, healthy church.

-However fast church congregations grow there comes a point where growth slows and eventually stops.
+However fast church congregations grow, there comes a point where growth slows and eventually stops.
 What has limited its growth?
-Many suggestions are made: lack of physical resource, human resources stretched too much, complacency, inability to organise for size, and lack of demand (as below).
+Many suggestions are made: lack of physical resources, human resources stretched too much, complacency, inability to organise for size, and lack of demand (as below).